stkterry/quelea/README.md

 ### Vectors
 The vector library is a simplified 2D vector class.
-Most none-static methods can be chained to together to perform sequences of operations while saving code space.
+Most none-static methods can be chained together to perform sequences of operations while saving code space.
 This code could be greatly expanded upon should the need arise to include 3 or more dimensions, cross-products, matrix solutions, or other useful vector products.
 ```js